giannitedesco/resynth/README.md

 work out of the packet transmit mainloop and allow us to generate traffic at upwards of 20Gbps per CPU.

-The language is incredibly bare-bones right now.
+The language is pretty bare-bones right now.
 But I plan to add first-class support for:
-- DNS
-- ICMP
 - TLS
 - HTTP
 - ARP